Knowledge workers write more in a day than college students do across an entire term.

 - Ask the user to name the file (if it isn’t already named)

 - Check to see if the file exists and if the open document represents a change

 Engineers take these broad descriptions and choose the best way to implement in code.
 There are many goals for Agile, but perhaps the easiest to understand is the idea of trying to understand if you’re succeeding or failing as quickly as possible.
 These user stories are worked on in “sprints,” usually a week or two in duration.
 So the team knows, after a sprint, whether they are accomplishing anything.
 And they can take their small deliveries to customers and test to see if they’re building the right stuff.

 In Waterfall, the way software was created before the early 2000s, someone would have documented every single function and button, then handed the design to engineering to implement.
 It would take months or years to know if the solutions created were of value in the marketplace, or if the project was even (truly) on schedule.
 Agile keeps a team nimble.
 No one is worrying about what needs to be built a month hence.

-The irony here is that thousands of software development teams spend their day chatting on Skype, Google, and Hipchat, writing comments in asynchronous discussion such as those found in Confluence, Jira, Invision, and Jive, then project planning in Asana or Basecamp or similar.
+The irony here is that thousands of software development teams spend their day chatting on Slack, Google, and Hipchat, writing comments in asynchronous discussion such as those found in Confluence, Jira, and Invision, then project planning in Asana or Basecamp or similar.
 And they’re using the language of writing to organize their work.